Terms in bold are defined in the Glossary of the Instructions for Form 990.

 ” at the top of this short-period return.

-If the organization previously changed its accounting period within the 10-calendar-year period that includes the
+If the organization has previously changed its annual accounting period at any time within the 10-calendar-year period

 If an organization that submits Form 990-N changes its accounting period, it must report this change on Form 990,